slothoth/Fall-From-Heaven/README.md

 - Events system (like the governor assassinated event)
 - Tolerant Trait of Elohim.
 While there are some examples of this done like the Civ Conquer mod, that is on a player level, not per city.
 - Doviello scavenging prod for nearby city on killing unit.
 I thought I needed to do this, but I think this is from a Modmod.
+- Health/Sickness/Happiness.
+Currently we are using the VI system of Housing/Amenities.
+Anything that gave Health grants Housing, Sickness now grants negative Housing, and Happiness is Amenities.
+This isnt perfect.
+In addition, currently the Health/Sickness from features, i.e Jungle/Floodplains Sickness and Forest health is not implemented.
+- Tech Bulbing.
+Should be possible, but can't seem to find the full lists of the logic of which techs to grant, and how much.
 ## Makes no Sense in VI
 - Marksman attacking the weakest unit in the stack.
 Stacks don''t exist anymore, so makes no sense.
 With that goes Guardsman.
 - Withdrawal chance.
 As units automatically withdraw in VI, this cannot be implemented.
 I do hope to build a solution for Loki though.'

 ## Little Quirks
 - [ ] We use hidden promotions to allow different spell sphere promotions, or promotions unlocked by techs like Scourge.
 As a result, the number of promotions your unit has will look a lot higher than it is.
+- [ ] You win a Domination Victory the same way as in VI, by controlling all original capitals.
+This does raise a problem when Hyborem and Basium have not spawned, as you will need to summon, then conquer Hyborems capital.
+If you summon Basium, your permanent ally status means you will not need to conquer him.
+## Larger Issues
+- [ ] Building Prereqs, like Swordsman requiring the Training yard, mean when you get Swordsmen, the previous unit, Warriors, are no longer trainable.
+And if you dont have a training yard, you couldn't train any melee class unit.
+This is a big problem, and will require DLL level work to fix.
+## Known Bugs
+- Sometimes doesn't release instance correctly on clearing barb camp, so the barb banner stays.

 ## Some things on the Todo List:
 ### Armageddon Counter: